-Regent Veronica Edwards, Chair of the Rules and Regulations Committee, presented the following agenda item and asked Dr. Fernando Gomez, Vice Chancellor and General Counsel, to discuss the changes to the Rules and Regulations.
+Regent Alan Tinsley, member of the Rules and Regulations Committee, presented the following agenda item and asked Dr. Fernando Gomez, Vice Chancellor and General Counsel, to discuss the changes to the Rules and Regulations.

-2019-92 TSUS: Approval of Rules and Regulations
+2019-66 TSUS: Approval of Rules and Regulations

-Upon motion of Regent Edwards, seconded by Regent Harle, with all Regents voting aye, it was ordered that the attached, proposed revisions to the Texas State University System Sexual Misconduct Policy are approved.
+Upon motion of Regent Tinsley, seconded by Regent Crain, with all Regents voting aye, it was ordered that the attached, proposed revisions to the Texas State University System Rules and Regulations are approved.

-The changes to the Rules and Regulations can be found in the Appendix following the meeting minutes.
+The changes to the Rules and Regulations that were approved by the Board, in addition to rules changes voted on and passed under the approval of the Consent Agenda, can be found in the Appendix following the meeting minutes.